 And I was damned and determined that the whole world should agree with me.

 In his lecture How the Brain Changes God, Dr. Andrew Newberg points out that most religious believers do exactly the same thing.
 They also presume the personal imaginary picture of God in their brains to be an accurate portrayal of Divinity, and usually assume that everyone does, or at least should, agree with them about it.
-They embrace that image rather than reject it, but what is being embraced or rejected is the same.
+They embrace that image rather than reject it, but what is being embraced by believers or rejected by atheists is the same.